wp-plugins/contact-call-plugin/readme.txt

 6. Customers can reach you from 40 countries

-7. Access to weekly stats on all calls made through the Call-Us button
+7. Access to weekly stats on all contact calls made through the Call-Us button

 == Changelog ==